precision-sustainable-ag/BBV3-ClearCore-Firmware/README.md

 29 Mar 2024

-This is probably the most stable version, currently flashed on the semi-field setup at HFL.

 Firmware program v0.1.1 is implemented as an Arduino sketch (.ino file) and is written in a C-based programming language.
 This program uses the UDP protocol for communication over Ethernet.

 The program waits for UDP packets with incoming commands.
 When a message is received, it performs the commands and sends a response as a UDP packet together with some debug serial-over-USB messages via a USB cable.